 Many people have died on the river in Vang Vieng as tubing has taken over this once quiet sleepy town and turned it into one of the busiest backpacking destinations in Laos.
 The deaths are due to a combination of factors, alcohol, drugs, water, rocks, and bad decisions.
-Also due to a lack of medical facilities in the area, those injured are far from a proper hospital.
+Also due to a lack of medical facilities in the area, those injured are far from being able to access proper medical care.
 There are signs along the river at the bars stating just how dangerous the river can be.

-As we were floating down the river Duane decided it would be a great idea to try to stand up on the tube as we were floating along – a true test of core strength.
+As we were floating down the river Duane decided it would be a great idea to try to stand up on the tube as we were floating along, a true test of core strength.
 He succeeded for a very brief time and the challenge was on.
-Kim made her way to a standing position on the tube – smashing Duanes attempt however then it was time to get back to sitting in the tube … splash, she was down and the problem was she hadn’t checked how deep the water was before trying this trick.
+Kim made her way to a standing position on the tube, in turn smashing Duanes attempt.
+However then it was time to get back to sitting in the tube … splash, she was down and the problem was she hadn’t checked how deep the water was before trying this trick.
 The water was only hip deep her legs scraped the bottom of the river as she fell.
 No blood was shed but it was a very quick reminder how even if you are not drunk injuries can occur.
-Also Kim’s sunglasses were lost to the river – damn standing trick, wont be trying that one again.
+Also Kim’s sunglasses were lost to the river, wont be trying that one again.

 At the 3rd bar there are swings and slides.
 These are known to be dangerous according to many things you read online.
 However, upon arrival (remember we are generally the first people to arrive at a bar with a few others usually arriving not long after us) we sat and watched.
 As others arrived and gave the swings and slides a go it seemed they weren’t as dangerous as many say.
-It was then that Duane could not hold back any longer – he HAD to go on the swing – and he loved it.
-We could see however how easily the swing experience could turn bad as people with no upper-body strength would give it a go and fall from the swing as soon as they left the platform to the river below – not in the area you are supposed to let go in!
-Also, as Duane was holding on preparing for the swing of a lifetime two girls ran and jumped without looking off the bar area straight into the swing drop zone.
-Luckily Duane had not left the platform and waited for them to get out of the way but this again was a reminder how things could often and do go so wrong.
+It was then that Duane could not hold back any longer, he HAD to go on the swing and he loved it.
+We could see how easily the swing experience could turn sour as people with no upper-body strength would give it a go and fall from the swing as soon as they left the platform to the river below.
+Not in the area you are supposed to let go in!
+Also, as Duane was holding on preparing for the swing of a lifetime two girls ran and jumped without looking, straight off the bar area into the swing drop zone.
+Luckily Duane had not left the platform above and waited for them to get out of the way but this again was a reminder how things could and do often go so wrong.

 At the last main bar Duane and I got our first bucket to share – mmMMmmm it was soooooo good!